Thomas55555/husqvarna_automower/README.md

 ## Usage

-`vacuum.start`
+* `vacuum.start`
   The mower continues to mow, within the specified schedule

-`vacuum.pause`
+* `vacuum.pause`
   Pauses the mower until a new command

-`vacuum.stop`
+* `vacuum.stop`
   The mower returns to the base and parks there until the next schedule starts

-`vacuum.return_to_base`
+* `vacuum.return_to_base`
   The mower returns to the base and parks there until it gets a new start command

-`number.automower_park_for`
+* `number.automower_park_for`
   Override schedule to park mower for specified number of minutes.

-`number.automower_mow_for`
+* `number.automower_mow_for`
   Override schedule to mow for specified number of minutes.

+* `number.automower_cutting_height`
+  Set mower cutting height.

+* `select.automower_headlight_mode`
+  Set the mower headlight operating mode

 ### Services

 * `husqvarna_automower.park_and_start`
   Deprecated as of version 2022.7.0.
 Use number .set_value service to set overrides.

   ```